 Just like the whiteboard technique, this also works well in agile environments.
 Same principle, just more beverages.

 Lastly but certainly not least is the ‘sketchboard’ technique.
 Consider this something like ‘crowdsourcing UX’ for lack of a better description.
 While this is particularly effective for the start of projects it can also be used throughout the development process, just not as quick and dirty as the previous two.

 Essentially, you need some ‘arts & crafts’ materials, and a group (no more than 5-6 people) or groups of users, a moderator and your ‘business goals’ to keep in mind.

 - Roll of brown/ butcher paper (You will want a piece about 6ft long)

 - Sharpies (regular, not the small or fine point)

 - Masking tape

-Make a short list of possible ‘parts’ that the users can select from for the interface.
-Think of it like a box of Lego.
+Make a shortlist of possible ‘parts’ that the users can select from for the interface.
+Think of it as a box of Lego.
 Make sure they know, these Lego are there IF they want them, but aren’t necessary.

 Repeat the presentation and conversation with the finished 1-ups.
 Once done.
 Thank everyone for their time.

 At this point, the real work begins.
 Taking these various templates, the moderator's notes and looking at the original business goals.
 How do they match up?
 How do they not?